"...a time to gather stones together" - Ecclesiastes

 Real pumice appeals to growing numbers of people who'd rather work directly with nature.

-I resonate being part of growing back-to-nature movement, which, nearly a half century after splendiferous rebirth in the '60s, is now at last percolating into fringes of mainstream consciousness (along with natural diet, transcendental meditation, yoga, cannabis healing, recycling, simpler living and tiny homes.
-This, despite noteworthy greenwashing efforts of moribund business-as-usual concerns to spin entrenched earth-hostile production practices into cat's meow.
+I resonate being part of growing back-to-nature movement, which nearly a half century after splendiferous rebirth in the '60s, is now at last percolating into fringes of mainstream consciousness (along with cruelty-free, plant-based diet; transcendental meditation, yoga, cannabis and hemp healing, recycling and pre-cycling, appropriate livelihood, simpler living and tiny homes...this, despite noteworthy greenwashing efforts of moribund, business-as-usual concerns to spin entrenched earth-hostile production practices into the cat's meow.

-A giant distributor for big-box store chains once approached me., wanting quote for initial order of 25,000 pieces.
+A giant distributor for big-box store chains once approached me, wanting quote for initial order of 25,000 pieces.
+(Amazingly, right after over-zapping feng shui prosperity sector in my cabin.)
 I obviously couldn't accommodate them.
-But the imagination reeled a while...I coulda been in Target.
-Point: big businesses suspect there could be great demand for genuine pumice if they could crank up numbers of consistent size and grade to make it worth effort.
+The imagination reeled a while...I coulda been in Target.
+Point: big businesses suspect there would be great demand for genuine pumice if they could crank up numbers of consistent size and grade to make it worth the effort.

 slow and steady supply

 But they can't.
 Not in long run.
 Nature's way of supplying is often slow but steady -- and, in the case of pumice, incredibly varied in size, color, quality, and abrasive properties.
 Even down to each eruption of same volcano.
-Most summer days I'll gather up maybe two cloth bags' full -- three or four on a really good day, when I push endurance and carry up to 60 pounds wet stone, some in day pack -- trudging up and down part-time creek's often-rocky bed and nearby loose sand on 90 to 100 degree F. days, sometimes wondering about sanity.
+Most summer days I'll gather up maybe two cloth bags' full -- three or four on a really good day, when I push endurance and carry up to 40 pounds wet stone at time, some in day pack -- trudging up and down part-time creek's often-rocky bed and nearby loose sand on 90 to 100 degree F. days, sometimes wondering about my sanity while spartan 70 year-old in me loving it.

 Low humidity and cooling wet creek bed are saving graces, and a spartan nature helps.
 If still working when day's melt starts surging, add figuring how to get from A to B without ruining yet another pair of sneakers.
 There are always far more smaller than larger stones to be found.